abdelrazekrizk/echoes-of-the-ancients/Amazon Bedrock/README.md

  # Amazon Bedrock in "Echoes of the Ancients"

-Amazon Bedrock is a key component of "Echoes of the Ancients," providing access to powerful foundation models (FMs) that enable dynamic story generation and enhance the game's narrative.
-Unlike some other AWS services, you don't "create" a Bedrock service instance.
-Instead, you gain access to the service and its available models through your AWS account.
+Amazon Bedrock is a key component of "Echoes of the Ancients," providing access to powerful foundation models (FMs) that enable dynamic story generation and enhance the game's narrative. <p>Unlike some other AWS services, you don't "create" a Bedrock service instance. <p>Instead, you gain access to the service and its available models through your AWS account.

 <p float="left">
   <img src="./Character Design/1-Character Design.png" width="49%">